Geelong Amateur Radio Club

 weekly meetings drawing 15 to 20 people.
 On the 7th of December in 1948 the GARC

 christened it's new call sign - VK3ATL.
-The first contact was on 40m to VK2EQ by
+The first contact was on 40m between J.S.
+McNamara, VK2EQ and

 Dick Heighway, VK3ABK using his Type 3 Mark 2 transmitter.
 The GARC callsign